cuenca-mx/mongoengine-plus/README.md

 **Self-signed certificates**

 To test CSFLE, you need to mock a KMS provider that supports HTTPS requests.
-We use [moto](https://github.com/getmoto/moto) as a KMS mock server running on your localhost.
+We use [moto](https://github.com/getmoto/moto) as a KMS mock server running on localhost.
 This allows us to set up the required SSL certificates so that the `pymongo.encryption` classes don't raise any complaints.
 The current testing certificates are located in `tests/localhost.*`.
 The configuration file for the certificates is `/tests/cert.conf`.